git-commit-id/git-commit-id-maven-plugin/README.md

 git.build.number.unique=${git.build.number.unique}
 ```

+Maven will replace the placeholders with the appropriate properties during the build.

 The `git` prefix may be configured in the plugin declaration above.

+An easier way might be using the generation of a properties file via `generateGitPropertiesFilename`, but thats fully up to you.

 Maven resource filtering + Spring = GitRepositoryState Bean
 -----------------------------------------------------------